 Often the outcome of the discussion does not depend wholly on the objective factors of logic and the facts of matter under consideration.
 The final outcome of the negotiation is also determined by the subjective factors of influence and persuasion.

 Personal relationship: The conduct of negotiation is influenced not only by the real situation of the matter but also by the relationship between the two persons or parties involved in the process of discussion.

 Fear: Often our bargaining power is conditioned by our fear of the other party’s authority, power, higher connections and the capacity to harm.

-Mutual obligation: The memories of good done in the past by the other party also act as an influence on us.
+Mutual Obligation: The memories of well done in the past by the other party also act as an influence on us.